 Each year, Central Highlands Rural Health celebrates Women’s Health Week.
-In 2021 the campaign runs from September 6 – 10 and is a time for women to put themselves first, consider their health so they can support others.
 The following resources have been put together to ensure that every other week of the year, women in our local community know where to access information and support.
 Women’s health is important, every week of the year.

 Staying physically active is great for our overall health and wellbeing.
 Moving your body, helps to pump up endorphins (the happy hormone) and boost your mental health.
 Regular activity is also great to help with stress and anxiety and can even help you sleep better.

 Adult women should aim to do 30 minutes of physical activity every day, in whatever form you like.
 That could be a bike ride, a gentle walk, a workout or even a dance around the lounge room.
 Check out the following links if you’re stuck for ideas to keep your body moving.

 Prevention is always better than a cure.
 Women, who may think they are feeling fine, can neglect regular check-ups and screenings.
 They are busy taking care of children or caring for elderly relatives or simply can’t find the time between the demands of their personal and professional lives.
 Let this serve as your reminder to book in that appointment you’ve been putting off for weeks or months.

 The following booklet is a ‘road map’ for busy women, with essential physical health checks, at every life stage.
 It’s simply a guide, but can be a great place to start to ensure you are taking care of your body.

 Our local GP clinics offer a range of services for women of all ages; from general health checks to comprehensive women’s services: